A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Overview of Sato's homomorphisms

-This makes sense since $T(\Sigma_g) |_{\alpha} = N(\alpha) \bigoplus T(\alpha)$ and it allows us to think of a spin structure as a quadratic form.
-Note that quadratic forms are completely determined by their values on a symplectic basis for $H_1(\Sigma_g)$, so this allows us to specify an arbitrary spin structure through this construction.
+\end{proof} Symplectic quadratic forms are determined by their values on a symplectic basis for $H_1(\Sigma_g)$, so we can specify an arbitrary spin structure by choosing the values of $q_{\sigma}$ on a fixed symplectic basis.